• Skip to main content

 Broadband funding for rural communities

-The Department for Digital, Culture, Media and Sport (DCMS) are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
-The scheme has been placed on hold while DCMS go through the process of contract allocation.
+The Department for Science, Innovation and Technology (DSIT) are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
+The scheme has been placed on hold while DSIT go through the process of contract allocation.

 As part of the government’s Rural Gigabit Connectivity programme, hard-to-reach residents and businesses are eligible for additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.